NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 - "What is Copernicus CDS?"
 - "How to retrieve Copernicus Climate data?"
 - "What are netCDF and GRIB formats?"
-- "What is CDS Toolbox?"
 objectives:
-- "Get an overview of various aspects of CDS Toolbox"
+- "Get an overview of various aspects of the Copernicus Climate Data Store"
 keypoints:
 - "CDS Essential Information"
-- "Retrieve data from the CDS web interace"
+- "Retrieve data from the CDS web interface"
-- "Visualize Climate data with the CDS Toolbox"
 - "netCDF and GRIB data formats"
 ---